Canada’s approach to advancing human rights

 Taking part in multilateral fora like the United Nations is an effective way to advance human rights.
 Canada was instrumental in the creation of the Universal Declaration of Human Rights in 1948.
 Today, we are recognized as a world leader for our efforts to promote and protect human rights through:

-- the Organization for Security Cooperation in Europe
+- Canada and the Organization for Security and Co-operation in Europe (OSCE)

 Canada actively participates as an observer at the UN Human Rights Council (HRC) and is fully engaged in the UN General Assembly’s Third Committee.
 The Committee is the key multilateral institutions mandated specifically to consider human rights issues.